 The more popular the show, the higher it will be in the price range listed above – typically in the £20 range.
 For instance the last three seasons of Sons of Anarchy are currently selling for £19.99 while the first four seasons are only £14.99.

 Movie rentals work much the same way as other one-off streaming services: You have 30 days to watch the movie and 48 hours to finish watching once you start, before the rental expires.
 Therefore, even if you start watching the movie on day 30, Blinkbox gives you an additional 48 hours before the rental is removed from your locker.

 You’ll find that there are constant deals being offered too, including early-bird deals on new movie releases and discounts on television shows showing up on occasion (but not as much as the movie deals).

 Currently, since the service was owned by Tesco up until Jan 2015, your Tesco Club card gets you a point earned for every £1 spent with Blinkbox.
 It’s hard to say how long this incentive will last, considering the change of hands, and the fact that Tesco needed to make the sale because they were in financial trouble (why would they continue to offer further discounts forever to a service that they lost money on, right?)

-Should You Try Blinkbox and Do They Offer a FREE Trial?
+Should You Try a Blinkbox FREE Trial?